MicrosoftDocs/dynamics-365-project-operations/articles/prod-exp/expense-itemization.md

 ![Itemize expense.](media/Itemization%20screen%201.png)

-On saving the itemization , users will see an individual itemized line, for the quantity specified in their itemization grid, each starting on the date specified in the grid.
+When you save an itemization, you will see an individual itemized line for the quantity specified in the Itemization grid.
+Each line starta on the date specified in the grid.

 ![Itemized report.](media/Itemization%20screen%202.png)